H4ndm1x3r/HideoutHelmet/README.md

 For group members to use while trying to understand the code used for our product.

       > Stick to downloading the code.js file for now.
+No changes will come to this file.
       > If you want to give the experimental features a try, go ahead and download CHANGES.js

 If you are not a group member but wish to use certain elements in the code please add the following as a comment in your code: